-- 7.1 Subject to the provisions of the Data Protection Act 1998, the Licensing Authority will share any information it receives through the application process with the Gambling Commission and with other persons listed in Schedule 6 of the Act.
-In doing so, the Licensing Authority will have regard to the Act, any Guidance issued by the Gambling Commission to Local Authorities on this matter and any relevant regulations issued by the Secretary of State. - 7.2 Should any protocols be established as regards information exchange with other bodies then they will be made available on the Licensing Authority website.
+- 7.1 Subject to the provisions of data protection legislation, the Licensing Authority will share any information it receives through the application process with the Gambling Commission and with other persons listed in Schedule 6 of the Act.
+In doing so, the Licensing Authority will have regard to the Act, any Guidance issued by the Gambling Commission to Local Authorities on this matter and any relevant regulations issued by the Secretary of State. - 7.2 Should any protocols be established as regards information exchange with other bodies then they will be made available on the Licensing Authority's website.